-Join Kent Winchester and me October 30 – November 3, 2017 for a five day Lake Powell Photography Workshop.
-This an unique adventure for photographers with a background in nature photography.
-We’ll cruise on a 53 foot house boat and take along a powerboat for access to more remote sites.
+Join Kent Winchester and me October 6 – 10, 2021 for a five day Lake Powell Photography Workshop.
+This an unique adventure for photographers with a background in landscape photography or desire to learn it.
+We’ll cruise on a luxury 62 ft houseboat and take along a pontoon for access to more remote sites.
 We’ll also take short day hikes inland to reach even more photographic opportunities in the high desert of the Colorado Plateau.
 It will be an opportunity to create wonderful photographs and improve your photography.

-By joining this adventure you will be able to photograph, depending on the lake level and weather conditions, the Anasazi Canyon, Cathedral Canyon, Cathedral in the Desert, Confluence Canyon, Cookie Jar & Weathering Pit Ridge, Cottonwood Canyon, Dominguez Butte, Escalante Canyon, Face Canyon, Gunsight Butte and Canyon, Padre Bay, Rock Creek Canyon, Reflection Canyon and other sights along the way.
-We plan this adventure to arrive at the best spots at the best time of day to photograph them.
-We will also be on the lake for a simultaneous sunset/moonrise evening.
-At least one night on the trip, before moonrise, we’ll also a discussion in photographing the
+By joining this adventure you will be able to photograph, depending on the lake’s water level and weather conditions, the Anasazi Canyon, Cathedral Canyon, Cathedral in the Desert, Confluence Canyon, Cottonwood Canyon, Dominguez Butte, Escalante Canyon, Face Canyon, Gregory Butte, Gunsight Butte and Canyon, Labyrinth Canyon, Last Chance Canyon, Padre Bay with Cookie Jar & Weathering Pit Ridge, Rainbow Bridge, Rock Creek Canyon, Reflection Canyon and other sights along the way.
+We plan this adventure to arrive at the best spots at the best time of day.

-The 53 foot house boat accommodates up to 12 people, but there will be only ten people, including Kent and myself as the captain and photography hosts.
-The boat has two staterooms, two semi-private lower berth rooms, each with a double bed, two bathrooms, a living room/dining area/kitchen and a large upper deck with smaller decks front and aft on the lower level.
+The 62 ft houseboat accommodates up to 12 people.
+The boat has 4 staterooms, convertible dinette with double bed and a convertible sofa with double bed, two bathrooms, a living room/dining area/kitchen and a large upper deck with smaller decks front and aft on the lower level.
 We will dock each evening on land and you can pitch a tent on shore if you wish.
 The kitchen is fully equipped and has cookware, plates, utensils, glassware, coffee maker, blender, toaster, two small refrigerators and a grill.
-We will not have a cook on board, so every one will have to arrange for their own groceries and cook for his/her own meals.
+We will provide a continental breakfast each morning, but will not have a cook on board, so every one will have to arrange for their own groceries and cook for his/her own meals.
 We’ll send some suggested menus to participants.
-We’ll also stop at a grocery store in Page before embarking so you can purchase groceries and drinks then.
+You should stop at Safeway in Page before embarking so you can purchase groceries and drinks.

-The expenses per person for this adventure is US$ 1,575.
-For couples and a larger group we offer a discount.
-Staterooms and the semi-private lower berth rooms will be given preferentially to couples or on a first come first serve basis.
-Your payment includes the houseboat, the gas to move the boat, the powerboat, and our navigational and photographic expertise.
-We will have evening discussions on photographic topics.
-The expenses do not include beverages and meals.
-You will have to arrange for these on your own prior to the trip and you can buy snacks and drinks during the trip at Dangling Rope Marina.
-We will stop there twice to fill up our gas tank.
+The expenses per person for this adventure is US$ 2,250.
+For couples, larger group (three or more participants signing up together) and alumni to previous houseboat or other photography tours with me will receive a discount.
+Staterooms rooms will be given preferentially to couples or on a first come first serve basis.
+Your payment includes the houseboat, the pontoon, the gas to move the boats, and our navigational and photographic expertise.
+The expenses include daily breakfast.
+All other beverages and meals are not included in the costs.
+You will have to arrange for these on your own, prior to the trip.

 Fifty percent of the Lake Powell Photography Workshop is to be paid in advance.
 The remaining 50% is due 30 days before the trip.